The following procedures shall be observed prior to ARRIVAL from an international flight.

 - HOTEL QUARANTINE:

 5.1.
-UNVACCINATED OR PARTIALLY VACCINATED OR INDIVIDUALS WHOSE VACCINATION STATUS CAN NOT BE INDEPENDENTLY VALIDATED: Per IATF Resolution No. 168 Series of 2022, unvaccinated, partially vaccinated, or individuals (Filipino nationals) whose vaccination status cannot be independently validated, shall be required to:
+UNVACCINATED OR PARTIALLY VACCINATED OR INDIVIDUALS WHOSE VACCINATION STATUS CAN NOT BE INDEPENDENTLY VALIDATED: Requirements as per IATF Resolution No. 2 Series of 2022 are the following:

 1. TRAVEL GUIDELINES BY COUNTRY